WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ### Printing a list with a space between each item

 There is a special Python function called ```join()``` which lets you print a list with a space between each item.
 If I want to print my list ```textlist``` with a space between each item I would use the code ```print(join(textlist, ' '))```.

+# Challenge

+Think of a name for a variable for the word

 [Go to Step 3 - Guessing a letter](../step03-guessing_a_letter/STEP3.md)